TextileFusion

 Home | About | Works | Talks | Exhibits | Market | Blog

 TextileFusion is Suzann Thompson’s signature art-making technique, combining knitting, crochet, quilting, embellishment, and the associated writing.
-At textilefusion.com, find out about Suzann’s TextileFusion works, her presentations and workshops, information about current and upcoming exhibits, and items for sale.
+At textilefusion.com, find out about Suzann’s TextileFusion process, works, and items for sale.
 Contact Suzann at knitandcrochetwithsuzann@outlook.com.

 Thank you for visiting.